genidma/AwakenedImagination/README.md

-# Awake Space Industries and Universal Healthcare Website Project
+# Project Awakened Imagination

 This project is a simple website that includes basic HTML, CSS, and JavaScript files.
-The content from both Awake Space Industries (ASI) and Awake Universal Healthcare (AUH) has been synthesized into a single page.
+Historically, there have been two projects via the Awake Space Industries Project (Not incorporated as of October of 2024) and Awake Universal Healthcare (Same).
+These projects are being consolidated as of 11-01-2024

 ## Files